 Any lawyer on acting for lenders would need to check that the following risks are covered fire; lightning; aircraft; explosion; earthquake; storm; flood; escape of water or oil; riot; malicious damage; theft or attempted theft; falling trees and branches and aerials; subsidence; heave;landslip;collision;accidental damage to underground services;professional fees, demolition and site clearance costs; and public liability to anyone else.
 There are some other issues such as the level of excess that are set out in a lender’s UK Finance Lenders’ Handbook instructions.
 These obligations are not limited to conveyancing in Waterhouses.

-Despite weeks of looking the Title Certificate and documents to our house can not be found.
-The conveyancers who did the conveyancing in Waterhouses 10 years ago are no longer around.
-What are my options?
+The deeds to my house can not be found.
+The lawyers who did the conveyancing in Waterhouses 4 years ago no longer exist.
+What are my next steps?

 Gone are the days when you need to have the physical deeds to establish that you are the owner of your registered land or premises, given that the Land Registry hold details of all registered land or property electronically.